Integrating Distributed Architectures in Highly Modular RL Libraries: Experiments

-We define an on-policy Agent composed of our \emph{PPO}, \emph{GAEBuffer} and \emph{OnPolicyActor} components, and use \emph{VecEnv} to define environment vectors of size $16$.
-We also reshape the reward received from the environment in order to increase training efficiency.
-We use a RAPID-like scheme as it offers high training speed while keeping PL and GA metrics low and stable.
-However, we observe low sensibility to the increase of these metrics in The Obstacle Tower Unity3D environment.
+We experiment with diverse agents and finally settle for an on-policy agent composed of our \emph{PPO}, \emph{GAEBuffer} and \emph{OnPolicyActor} components, and use \emph{VecEnv} to define environment vectors of size $16$.
+As a training scheme, we use a distributed RAPID-like scheme as it offers high training speed while keeping PL and GA metrics low and stable.
+Nonetheless, we observe low sensitivity to the increase of these metrics in The Obstacle Tower Unity3D environment.
 We use $4$ gradient Workers and $8$ collection Workers.
-Specific hyperparameter values, neural network typologies, a description of the reward shape mechanism and the code of our training script are provided in the supplementary material.

-Our maximum average test score is $23.6$, which supposes a significant improvement with respect to $19.4$, the previous state-of-the-art obtained by the winner of the competition.
+Specific hyperparameter values, neural network typologies and a description of the reward shape mechanism are provided in the supplementary material.
+We train an RL agent on the Obstacle Tower Unity3D environment over a cluster with 64 CPU cores and 6 GPUs and compare it against the state-of-the-art, obtained during the challenge competition organized by Unity Technologies upon the environment release.
+We train an agent on a fixed set of seeds [0, 100) for approximately $11$ days and test its behavior on seeds $1001$ to $1005$, a procedure designed by the authors of the challenge to evaluate weak generalization capacities of RL agents \cite{juliani2019obstacle}.
+The maximum average test score is $23.6$, which supposes a significant improvement with respect to $19.4$, the previous state-of-the-art obtained by the winner of the competition.
 Our final results are presented in Figure \ref{fig.obstacle_results} showing that we are also consistently above $19.4$.
-A video recording of our model performance is available at \href{https://youtu.be/L442rrVnDr4}{https://youtu.be/L442rrVnDr4}, showing that the agent reached high levels of skill after being trained with over 500 million frames of experience.
-We will make available the source code on github, including the reward shaping strategy, and the resulting model.
+A video recording of our model performance is available at \cite{obstacle_tower_demo}, showing that the agent reached high levels of skill after being trained with over 500 million frames of experience.